IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 > Largely based on: https://github.com/ipython/ipython/wiki/IPEP-23:-Backbone.js-Widgets

-> The messaging specification as detailed is riddled with assumptions IHaskell's widget
+> The messaging specification as detailed is riddled with assumptions the IHaskell widget
 > implementation makes.
 It works for us, so it should work for everyone.

 ## Creating widgets